MAGNETIC UNITS CONVERSION

 Magnetic field

 is one of two components of the electromagnetic field.
-It refers to a region where forces acting on moving electric charges can be detected.
-Magnetic fields are created by moving electric charges or variable electric field.
-The charge movement that creates the field may be macroscopic (currents in conductors), or microscopic (associated with spin and orbital motion of electrons, resulting in "magnetic materials").
+Technically speaking, it refers to a region where forces acting on moving electric charges can be detected.
+Magnetic fields are created by either moving electric charges or variable electric field.
+The charge movement that creates the field may be macroscopic (currents in conductors), or microscopic.
+The latter type is associated with spin and orbital motion of electrons, resulting in so-called "magnetic materials".

 The SI unit for magnetic flux is the weber (Wb).
-If the magnetic flux changes by 1 Wb over a time of 1s, then a voltage of 1 V is induced in a conductive loop encircling it: 1 Wb = 1 Vs.
+If this flux changes by 1 Wb over a time of 1s, then a voltage of 1 V is induced in a conductive loop encircling it: 1 Wb = 1 Vs.

-When the magnetic fields generated by currents pass through some materials they produce magnetization in the direction of the applied field.
-In ferromagnetics it results in increased total field B. Quantity called magnetic field strength (or magnetizing force) H is a measure of the applied magnetic field from external currents, independent of the material's response.
-Quantity called magnetisation M defines the material's response- it is magnetic moment per unit volume of material.
-Flux density (magnetic induction) B describes the resulting field in the material.
-In power electronics it is the main quantity used in calculation of the required cross-sectional area of power transformer cores for given voltage and frequency (see also: engineering reference info on power transformer design).
+When the fields generated by currents pass through some materials they can produce magnetization in the direction of the applied field.
+In ferromagnetics it results in increased total field B. Quantity called magnetic field strength (magnetizing force) is a measure of the applied magnetic field from external currents, independent of the material's response.
+CGS unit of magnetic field strength is oersted, and SI unit is ampere/meter.
+Magnetisation defines the material's response- it is magnetic moment per unit volume of material.
+Flux density (magnetic induction) describes the resulting field in the material, which is a combination of an applied field and the magnetization.
+In power electronics it is the main quantity used in calculation of the required cross-sectional area of power transformer cores for given voltage and frequency (see engineering reference info on power transformer design).

 MAGNETIC FLUX DENSITY UNIT